Updated and revised by Jennifer Gracey, Web Content Strategist & Writer on 06/15/2023

-What’s the quickest and easiest way to get your mental health clinic on the first page of the search engine results page?
-Google advertising!
+Google advertising is the quickest and easiest way to get your mental health clinic on the first page of the search engine results page (SERP!)

-With pay-per-click advertising on Google, you can increase brand awareness, generate leads, and gain conversions.
-And while you’ll need to invest enough ad spend to be competitive in your field and make your marketing efforts effective, the ROI for Google Ads is often very high and more immediate than other “slow-burn” types of marketing.
+With pay-per-click advertising on Google, increasing brand awareness, generating leads, and gaining conversions get accelerated.
+In order to make your marketing efforts effective, you’ll need to invest enough ad spend to be competitive in your field.
+You’ll be happy to hear: ROI for a Google Ads campaign is often very high and provides more immediate, measurable results than other “slow-burn” types of marketing.

 Looking to grow your client base with Google Ads?
 Trust our expertise and get the best ROI from your marketing.
 Schedule your free consultation with Beacon Media + Marketing today.